 Cost basis is the price that you paid to purchase a security plus any additional costs such as a broker’s commission.
 When you sell a security, your tax liability is determined by the cost and sales price of that security.
 If you sell a security for more than the cost that you paid for, the difference will be taxed as a capital gain.
 The reporting method of your cost basis will default to FIFO, which stands for “First In, First Out”.
-Any shares that you bought first will be sold first.
+Learn more about cost basis reporting, legislation, and requirements below.

 New Cost Basis Legislation